2013 New England Patriots season: Week 14: vs. Cleveland Browns

 The Patriots won their third straight come-from-behind victory on a thrilling finish in Foxboro.
 The Browns took the opening kickoff and marched 47 yards in 10 plays to the New England 25-yard line where Billy Cundiff converted on a 43-yard field goal attempt.
 After both teams punted on their next possession, Tom Brady was intercepted by D'Qwell Jackson on a pass intended for Josh Boyce.
 The driving Browns appeared primed for a touchdown, but a penalty and an incomplete pass forced them to settle for Cundiff's 37-yard field goal increasing the lead to 6–0.
 It was all punts for the rest of the half as the Browns lead 6–0 at halftime.
 After the Patriots first drive of the half ended in a punt, the Browns stormed 73 yards using only 5 plays with Jason Campbell bombing a 40-yard touchdown pass to Gary Barnidge, the missed two-point conversion kept the score, 12–0.
 On the Patriots next drive, Tom Brady was strip-sacked by Paul Kruger and the Browns recovered.
 To make matters worse, Rob Gronkowski tore his ACL earlier on the drive, ending his season.
-Brady lead a touchdown scoring drive to put them within five points with 61 seconds remaining.
+Brady led a touchdown scoring drive to put them within five points with 61 seconds remaining.
 The Patriots successfully recovered their onside kick attempt for the first time in team history since 1995, also against the Browns, who ironically were coached by Bill Belichick that year.
 On the ensuing New England drive, the Browns took a pass interference penalty in the endzone to give the Patriots a 1st and goal.
 New England took the 27–26 lead on a 1-yard pass by Brady to Amendola with 31 seconds left.
 After failing to convert on the 2 point play, the Browns attempted to get into field goal range for the win.
 With 1 second remaining, Billy Cundiff attempted a 58-yard field goal but fell short of the uprights, giving the Patriots their 10th win of the season, and their 11th straight 10 win season.